mkdocstrings/mkdocstrings/FAQ.md

 ### Configuring the docs

 Like in mkdocs you configure your docs in the *mkdocs.yml*.
-All the files, for example the *index.md* refere to a file in the *docs/* folder in your repo.
+All the files in the nav, for example the *index.md* refer to a file in the *docs/* folder in your repo.
 If the *index.md* should be the same as the *README.md* you can create a symlink with
 `ln -rs ../README.md index.md`